MScSM | Curriculum

-MScSM is a course-based, professional masters' program (not a thesis Research masters' degree): 20-month, full-time program consists of 11 required core courses, 5 elective courses, and an internship placement of 10 to 16 weeks.
+MScSM is a course-based, professional masters' (not a thesis Research masters' degree), 20-month, full-time program that consists of 11 required core courses, 5 elective courses, and an internship placement of 10 to 16 weeks in the summer between the two academic years.
 The program is full-time and 20 months in length (five semesters - four academic and one work term).

 The required core courses are:

 SSM1020H Decision Making for Sustainability Management

 SSM1030H Environmental Science